dustingetz/cursor/README.md

 ## What is a cursor

-Cursors are an abstraction for working with recursive or deeply nested values.
+Cursors are a read/write view into a subtree of an atom.
 I first saw this abstraction in Om.
-This opinionated implementation is decoupled from any rendering library.
+This implementation is decoupled from any rendering library and is very small.

+Cursors are useful in UI programming, because UIs are tree shaped and naturally have tree-shaped state.
 Cursors let your app hold all its state at the root of the UI tree; thus the root is stateful, and all downtree views are stateless.

 ## Example